-Freddie Mac and the Trustee may amend the Pass-Through Trust Agreement without the consent of any Holder or Holders to:
+Freddie Mac may amend the Pass-Through Agreement without the consent of any Holders to:

-- Cure any ambiguity or to correct or add to any provision in the Pass-Through Trust Agreement, if the amendment does not adversely affect Holders in any material way. - Maintain the qualification of any Pass-Through Pool as a grantor trust under the Internal Revenue Code of 1986 (the "Code"). - Avoid the imposition of any state or federal tax on a Pass-Through Pool.
+- Cure any ambiguity or to correct or add to any provision in the Pass-Through Agreement, if the amendment does not adversely affect Holders in any material way. - Maintain the qualification of any pass-through pool as a fixed investment trust under the Internal Revenue Code of 1986 (the "Code"). - Avoid the imposition of any state or federal tax on a pass-through pool.

-With the written consent of the Holders of at least 50% of the then outstanding principal or notional principal amount of any affected class, Freddie Mac and the Trustee also may amend the Pass-Through Trust Agreement in any other way.
-However, unless each affected Holder consents, Freddie Mac and the Trustee may not amend the Pass-Through Trust Agreement to impair the rights of Holders to receive payments (including guarantee payments) when due or to sue for any payment that is overdue.
+With the consent of the Holders of at least 50% of the outstanding principal or notional principal amount of any affected class, Freddie Mac also may amend the Pass-Through Agreement in any other way.
+However, unless each affected Holder consents, Freddie Mac may not amend the Pass-Through Agreement to impair the rights of Holders to receive payments (including guarantee payments) when due or to sue for any payment that is overdue.